-Why you should charge for your embroidery services
+Why you should charge for your embroidery services and embroidered items

 While it’s nice to do people a favor, I have enough projects of my own to keep me busy – I don’t need anyone else’s – thank you very much.
 Just because I love embroidery doesn’t mean I want to spend my entire weekend in the basement monogramming all your towels out of the goodness of my heart.
 Seriously – did you really just ask me to do that – for FREE??

 On one occasion I was actually asked to appliqué and embroider 24 baby bibs as a fundraiser for a school my kids didn’t even attend.
 I politely declined, of course, because it would have taken me all day.
 The requestor then responded that it couldn’t possibly take me all day.
 Really?
 So, how do you know?
 Until you do it yourself, you HAVE NO IDEA HOW LONG IT TAKES! (ok, ok, I’ll calm down.)

 Machine embroidery supplies can add up